 HOW TO PREPARE FOR HOLI IN VARANASI

-If you’ve not experienced Holi of Indian soil, it’s hard to know what to expect.
+If you’ve not experienced Holi on Indian soil, it’s hard to know what to expect.
 Holi in Varanasi was my first time and did not realise the preparation involved, my second Holi in Pushkar I was ready for it!
-Here’s a few handy hints to get ready for the your first experience of the Festival of Colours.
+Here are a few handy hints to get ready for your first experience of the Festival of Colours.

 Remember to buy your colours

 Nobody can head into Holi Festival without their own stash of colours to throw around (or at people).
 Things can get very messy on the day so the street stalls all around the city are doing a roaring trade running up to the big day so be prepared!

 Stock up on food